Whatever you're feeling is perfectly normal.

 If you aren’t sure how you’re feeling, this quick quiz can help.
 You’ll answer some simple questions, learn about your mental well-being, and get suggestions for what to do next.

-These are challenging times.
+The pressures of everyday life can be the cause of a lot of distress.
 If you’re having thoughts of hurting yourself or someone else, call 911 or go to your nearest hospital.
 Help is available.

 Start right at home with easy-to-access resources.